 For the seller, this costs the same as a conventional sale — a 6% real estate commission.

 Knock’s advantages here are clear.
 If you’re selling an investment property, or a home that you inherited, Offerpad’s cash-in-hand service is clearly preferable.
 But if you’re a family that’s going to need a new home, Knock’s all-inclusive service is probably a better value.

 Here’s How to Sell Fast Without an iBuyer

 Offerpad’s value proposition is pretty clear; they offer a fast, frictionless sale, but their offer is going to be below market value.
 If speed and ease are your top priorities, they can seem like the ideal partner.

-But what a lot of sellers don’t realize is that an experienced local agent can often produce a sale that’s nearly as fast as an iBuyer transaction, while getting a much higher price for the seller.
+But what a lot of sellers don’t realize is that an experienced local agent can often produce a quick sale, while getting a much higher price for the seller.

 How do they do it?
-Using everything from an aggressive pricing strategy, to timing the market, to leveraging their extensive network to build pre-sale hype, a good agent can often cut that average 30-45 day closing period in half— while bringing in thousands or tens of thousands more than an iBuyer would’ve offered.
+A good agent can using everything from an aggressive pricing strategy, to timing the market, to leveraging their extensive network to build pre-sale hype to cut that average 30-45 day closing period in half — while bringing in thousands or tens of thousands more than an iBuyer would’ve offered.

-That’s a difference of thousands of dollars— money that stays in your pocket.
-If you’re looking to sell your home quickly, you owe it to yourself to at least find out what Clever can do for you— contact Clever today for a free, no obligation consultation!
+That could be a difference of thousands of dollars — money that stays in your pocket.
+If you’re looking to sell your home quickly, you owe it to yourself to at least find out what Clever can do for you — contact Clever today for a free, no obligation consultation!

 Sell Your Home Fast With a Top-Rated Agent (And Get a Discount)